zxdawn/S5P-WRFChem/doc/users_guide/S5P-WRFChem_UG_ch02_running.md

 ### WRF-Chem

-The [WRF-Chem website](https://www2.acom.ucar.edu/wrf-chem) has provided the detailed User guide and the retrieval algorithm supports wrf output files of all versions.
+The [WRF-Chem website](https://www2.acom.ucar.edu/wrf-chem) has provided the detailed User guide.
+The S5P-WRFChem retrieval algorithm supports wrf output files of all versions.

 Note that you need to modify `frames_per_outfile` to `1` in `namelist.input` for the domain which is used for the retrieval.
 This will generate one file every `history_interval`.

-**Put the TROPOMI and WRF-Chem data in the directories set by `setting.txt` in the `main` directory.**
+**Then, put the TROPOMI and WRF-Chem data in the directories set by `setting.txt` in the `main` directory.**

 ## 2.4 Retrieval